 Hourig Attarian is an Associate Professor in the College of Humanities and Social Sciences.
 She holds a PhD in Education from McGill University.
 She is also a Core Member of the internationally renowned Centre for Oral History and Digital Storytelling at Concordia University in Canada, an interdisciplinary hub that brings together academic researchers with community activists, artists, educators and practitioners in various social sciences and humanities fields.
 Visual arts-based methodologies are a core facet of her research endeavors.
 Anchored in the blurred genre of life history and autobiographical inquiry, her work focuses on storying memory and identity through visual and narrative explorations.
 Her research-creation projects merge creative writing, photo collages, installations and performance, drawing together difficult memories and marginalized histories of violence within a framework of public pedagogy.
 Her work has been translated into Armenian, French, Russian, and Turkish.

-Yevgenya Jenny Paturyan is an Assistant Professor of Political Science in the College of Humanities and Social Sciences.
+Yevgenya Jenny Paturyan is an Associate Professor of Political Science in the College of Humanities and Social Sciences.
 Previously she held research and managerial positions at Caucasus Research Resources Centers – Armenia and the Eurasia Partnership Foundation – Armenia.
 She received her PhD in Political Science from Jacobs University Bremen, Germany in 2009.
 Her academic interests are in the sphere of civil society, volunteering, democratization of post-communist countries, and corruption.
 She is an author of several academic peer-reviewed publications and book chapters.
 Her monograph on the Armenian civil society is forthcoming.
 Dr. Paturyan is a member of the International Society for Third Sector Research and the International Political Science Association.

 Arto Vaun is the Director of the Center for Creative Writing and the Chair of the English & Communications BA Program.
 He is the founding editor of Locomotive, the first journal of international writing published and exported from the Caucasus (through AUA).
 He also serves on the editorial board of EVN Report, was the poetry editor for Glimpse Journal, and a former editor of The Armenian Weekly.
 His poetry and essays have appeared in places like Al Jazeera, the BBC, Barrow Street, and Meridian.
 Dr. Vaun’s book-length poem, Capillarity, was published by Carcanet Press in the UK, and his poetry has appeared in various anthologies.